BomfimThiago/DesignSystems/rateLimiter/README.md

 # Rate Limiter API Study

 This project is a study of rate limiter APIs, specifically implementing a rate limiter using the token bucket technique with FastAPI.
-If you're interested in learning more about rate limiter concepts, you can refer to the [RateLimiter.md](./RateLimiter.md) file.I am currently exploring FastAPI, and I'm open to feedback or suggestions.
+If you're interested in learning more about rate limiter concepts, you can refer to the [RateLimiter.md](./RateLimiter.md) file.
+I am currently exploring FastAPI, and I'm open to feedback or suggestions.
 Please reach out if you see any issues or have ideas for improvement.

 ## How This Project Works

-Let's say that my system does a request to an external api(an integration lib) and each request to this external api cost money, so I want be sure that I will not spend too much money in a month.
-So this kind of rate limit could avoid that my api receive more request then I am willing to pay.
-So I need to be sure that withing a day I have a limited amount of request on my api(which will limit the amount of request in the external api), for this I'm using the token bucket techinique.
+Let's say that my system makes requests to an external API (an integration library), and each request to this external API costs money.
+I want to ensure that I do not spend too much money in a month.
+This type of rate limiter can prevent my API from receiving more requests than I am willing to pay for.
+For this, I am using the token bucket technique.

 A task managed by Celery beat runs every minute, refilling the Redis bucket with 5 tokens.
 Each request (from any user) consumes one token from the bucket.
 If there are no tokens left, a 429 Too Many Requests response is returned.
-So in this case my api accepts only 5 requests per minute. (in a real workd this could be 100, 1000 or any value that suits the business)
+In this example, my API accepts only 5 requests per minute (in a real-world scenario, this could be 100, 1000, or any value that suits the business).

 A middleware checks token availability before processing any request.
 The project uses LUA scripts for token management in Redis to prevent race conditions, ensuring requests are handled sequentially.